jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 Write the JavaScript statements that can solve the pythagorean theorem. :triangular_ruler:

 #### 5. Switch Statement.
-Write a **switch** JavaScript statement that prompt to ask what day it is. :date:
+Write a **switch** JavaScript statement that prompt to ask what day is today. :date:

 - If it's Monday alert "Week just started!"
 - If it's Tuesday alert "So far so good!"
 - If it's Wednesday alert "Half way there!"
 - If it's Thursday alert "Almost there!"
-- If it's Friday alert "TGIF WOOOO!"
-- If it's Saturday or Sunday alert "Enjoying the weekend!"
+- If it's Friday, Saturday or Sunday alert "Woooo, finally end of the week!"
-- If it's not anything above alert "Huh?"
+- If it's not anything above alert "Huh, sorry didn't get that?"

 #### 6. Do the D.A.N.C.E 1 2 3 4 5.
 Write a loops that alerts mulitple times in this order. :headphones: